AgentTorch/AgentTorch/readme.md

   </a>
 </p>

-Large Population Models (LPMs) help simulate million-size populations by designing realistic environments and capturing expressive indviduals.
+Large Population Models (LPMs) help simulate million-size populations by designing realistic environments and capturing expressive individual behavior.
 Our goal is to "re-invent the census": built entirely in simulation, captured passively and used to protect country-scale populations.
 Our research is early but actively making an impact - winning awards at AI conferences and being deployed across the world.
 Learn more about LPMs [here](lpm.media.mit.edu/research.pdf).

 AgentTorch LPMs have four design principles: